Jacob-Hollis/portfolio-website/README.md

-Built with Django
+Built with:
 [![](https://skillicons.dev/icons?i=django)](https://skillicons.dev)
 [![](https://skillicons.dev/icons?i=docker)](https://skillicons.dev)
 [![](https://skillicons.dev/icons?i=postgres)](https://skillicons.dev)

 ## Overview
-The dev and production environments are encapsulated in Docker containers.
-Thus, testing and deployments use Docker Compose.
+This is the first iteration of my personal website.
+I chose Django for two reasons, the first being to extend my knowledge of Python on the front end.
+My other reason was I wanted to use a frontend framework that was clean and data-driven.
+The dev and prod environments are encapsulated in Docker containers.

 ## System Requirements